openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 The resulting IR precision, for instance, `FP16` or `FP32`, directly affects performance.
 As CPU now supports `FP16` (while internally upscaling to `FP32` anyway) and because this is the best precision for a GPU target, you may want to always convert models to `FP16`.
 Notice that this is the only precision that Intel&reg; Movidius&trade; Myriad&trade; 2 and Intel&reg; Myriad&trade; X VPUs support.

+## Multi-Device Execution <a name="multi-device-optimizations"></a>
+OpenVINO&trade; toolkit supports automatic multi-device execution, please see [MULTI-Device plugin description](../IE_DG/supported_plugins/MULTI.md).
+In the next chapter you can find the device-specific tips, while this section covers few recommendations for the multi-device execution:
+-	MULTI usually performs best when the fastest device is specified first in the list of the devices.
+    This is particularly important when the parallelism is not sufficient (e.g. the number of request in the flight is not enough to saturate all devices).
+- It is highly recommended to query the optimal number of inference requests directly from the instance of the ExecutionNetwork
+  (resulted from the LoadNetwork call with the specific multi-device configuration as a parameter).
+Please refer to the code of the [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample for details.
+-   Notice that for example CPU+GPU execution performs better with certain knobs which you can find in the code of the same [Benchmark App](../../inference-engine/samples/benchmark_app/README.md) sample.
+    One specific example is disabling GPU driver polling, which in turn requires multiple GPU streams (which is already a default for the GPU) to amortize slower inference completion from the device to the host.
+-	Multi-device logic always attempts to save on the (e.g. inputs) data copies between device-agnostic, user-facing inference requests and device-specific 'worker' requests that are being actually scheduled behind the scene.
+    To facilitate the copy savings, it is recommended to start the requests in the order that they were created (with ExecutableNetwork's CreateInferRequest).

 ## Device-Specific Optimizations <a name="device-specific-optimizations"></a>

 The Inference Engine supports several target devices (CPU, GPU, Intel&reg; Movidius&trade; Myriad&trade; 2 VPU, Intel&reg; Movidius&trade; Myriad&trade; X VPU, Intel® Vision Accelerator Design with Intel® Movidius™ Vision Processing Units (VPU) and FPGA), and each of them has a corresponding plugin.
 If you want to optimize a specific device, you must keep in mind the following tips to increase the performance.